-Parties receiving an IR should meet the criteria listed in Section 4.1.7 (8).
-With an anticipated EA decision date of late February, all responses to IR's and any other information parties wish to provide to the Review Board should be submitted as soon as possible, and certainly before the closure of the public registry.
+Parties receiving an IR should provide responses that meet the criteria listed in Section 4.1.9 (8).
+With an anticipated EA decision date Sept.
+15th, all responses to IR's and any other information parties wish to provide to the Review Board should be submitted as soon as possible, and certainly before the closure of the public registry.